Rennie Team Tuesday: Andrew Ramlo

-Meet Andy Ramlo, Vice President of Market Intelligence at Rennie Group
+Meet Andrew Ramlo, Vice President of Market Intelligence at Rennie Group

 Why do you work with Rennie?

 I have worked with Bob for many years, providing data and demographic analysis to support his annual UDI talks about BC’s real estate market.
 After all these years, he and Kris finally twisted my arm enough to join the Rennie team more fully.
 They wanted to provide data-based insight, analysis, and strategy to the Rennie team, internally, and externally to a range of private and public sector clients, and I am happy to be heading up this newest arm of the Rennie family.

 What makes you passionate about real estate?

 I am passionate about bringing intelligent analysis to whatever I do – I even created an excel spreadsheet ranking potential names for our first child!
 At Rennie, I am able to bring that enthusiasm for data and analysis to bear on questions about our ever evolving real estate market.
 Given how important our homes are in our day to day lives, stories about them are often driven by emotion rather than rational analysis.
 I like to be able to dig down into those stories to find the data-based insights to help people to understand the trends in our real estate markets.

 What do you most value in your friends?

 Their time.
 Our lives seem to be continually moving at a quickening pace.
 As time passes and careers, kids, family commitments, and other responsibilities are added I get more and more thankful of the time spent with old friends.

 What do you most value in your colleagues?